 Pemphigoid is a rare autoimmune disorder that can develop at any age, including in kids, but that most often affects the elderly.
 Pemphigoid is caused by a malfunction of the immune system and results in skin rashes and blistering on the legs, arms, and abdomen.

 Pemphigoid can also cause blistering on the mucous membranes.
 Mucous membranes produce mucous that helps protect the inside of your body.
 Pemphigoid can be found on the mucous membranes in your eyes, nose, mouth, and genitals.
 It can also occur during pregnancy in some women.

 There’s no cure for pemphigoid, but there are various treatment options.

 All types of pemphigoid are caused by your immune system attacking healthy tissue.
 They appear as rashes and fluid-filled blisters.
 The types of pemphigoid differ in terms of where on the body the blistering occurs and when it occurs.

 Pemphigoid is an autoimmune disease.
 This means that your immune system mistakenly begins to attack your healthy tissues.
 In the case of pemphigoid, your immune system creates antibodies to attack the tissue just below your outer layer of skin.
 This causes the layers of skin to separate and results in painful blistering.
-It is not fully understood why the immune system reacts this way in patients with pemphigoid.
+It’s not fully understood why the immune system reacts this way in people living with pemphigoid.

 The most common symptom of pemphigoid is blistering that occurs on the arms, legs, abdomen, and mucous membranes.
 Hives and itching are also common.
 The blisters have certain characteristics, regardless of where on the body they form: